Covid-19 coverage support for providers

 COVID-19 Diagnostic Testing and Specimen Collection Reimbursement

-Unless specifically agreed otherwise, HealthPartners reimbursement rates for contracted and non-contracted providers, facilities and reference labs are based upon the Centers for Medicare and Medicaid Services (“CMS”) rates for COVID-19 testing.
+Unless specifically agreed otherwise, HealthPartners reimbursement rates for contracted and non-contracted providers, facilities and reference labs are based upon the Centers for Medicare and Medicaid Services (“CMS”) rates.
 As new codes are developed by CMS, HealthPartners will add those codes and the associated rates to its fee schedule(s).
 The current reimbursement rates are follows*:

 - * Inclusion of the rates in the table above does not guarantee payment which is determined by the applicable certificate of coverage and your Agreement with HEALTHPARTNERS, INC.

-- * COVID-19 diagnostic testing, antibody testing and specimen collection codes are included in the reimbursement rates for inpatient services and will not be paid in addition to the DRG, per diem, or case rate payment.
+- * COVID-19 diagnostic testing, antibody testing, PHE supplies and specimen collection codes are included in the reimbursement rates for inpatient services and will not be paid in addition to the DRG, per diem, or case rate payment.

 If you have concerns regarding the reimbursement outlined above, please contact your HealthPartners contract manager.